RonnieLutaro/restaurant-guest-android/README.md

-# REATAURANT GUEST MOBILE APPLICATION
+# Restaurant Guest Mobile Application
 This Android application is part of the full ['Restaurant Guest Software System'](https://github.com/users/RonnieLutaro/projects/5), a name that was originally given to this system as part of the naming process for a project title.
 Traditionally, this kind of system would be referred to as a Restaurant Operations Management System.

 ## Inspiration